Create accurate, up-to-date, and effective access to resources and care for Trans and Gender Diverse individuals.

 City Hall Pride Guides

 Last year we reached out to various cities across the State as a coordinated effort to raise pride flags on Trans Day of Remembrance, to honor those we lost to violence in 2021.
 Washington lost at least 2 trans women of color.
 We were met primarily by cities that either had never raised pride flags, or who claimed they needed permission from the Gov. to do so.
 We found that these cities were more than willing to pass the buck when it came to supporting the community, and tie our requests up in red tape, some only placating our requests with claims of adding proposed policy changes to later agendas, which were never done.

 In lieu of these responses we decided to create Pride Guides to help the LGBTQIA+ communities these cities serve communicate directly with their local representatives, while also assisting with resource sharing, education, and general proclamation/ flag requests.
-We sent surveys to 30 different cities, of various sizes and geographics, across the State, in 12 different Counties and will use the data to help the representatives of those cities better understand the needs of their LGBTQIA+ communities.
+We recently sent surveys to 30 different cities, of various sizes and geographics, across the State, in 12 different Counties and will use the data to help the representatives of those cities better understand the needs of their LGBTQIA+ communities.